-To help you out, we’ve compiled this glossary of the main depreciation terms you are likely to come across.
+To help you out, we’ve compiled this ‘A-Z of depreciation’ glossary of the main terms you are likely to come across.

 Australian Taxation Office (ATO) – The ATO sets the tax rulings for depreciation.
 These rulings state what assets depreciation can be claimed for, the rate at which items assets depreciate, the qualifying dates of assets and their effective lives.

 Capital Gains Tax (CGT) – The CGT is a tax that property investors may face when it comes time to sell their property one day.
 It is essentially the tax payable on the difference between what it cost you to purchase an asset (plus associated transaction costs) and the amount you received when you disposed of it (minus associated transaction costs).
 When you sell a property, this triggers what is called a ‘CGT event’ and the owner will either make a capital gain or loss on the property.
 Click here for more information on CGT and to learn what exemptions are available to property investors.

 Capital improvement – A capital improvement occurs when the condition or value of an item is enhanced beyond its original state at the time of purchase, usually through a renovation or improvement.
 This must then be classified as either a capital works deduction and depreciated over time or as plant and equipment depreciation.
 It differs from a repair or maintenance – both of which can be claimed as a 100 per cent tax deduction in the year of the expense.